Financial Assistance + Other Resources

 The uncertainty around the COVID-19 pandemic has created financial instability for many.
 Here are some financial assistance programs and other helpful resources in the community for those seeking to manage payments and provide for themselves and their families during this uncertain time.
 The City of Elgin will continue working with its community partners to keep this list up to date.

-City of Elgin Temporary Utility Assistance Program - COMING SOON
+City of Elgin Temporary Water Bill Assistance Program

 Payment plans are available for residents with delinquent water bills.
 Payments can be made over a period of up to 12 months.
 To remain on the payment plan, you must remain current with installment payments and current charges on all future water bills.
 Failure to make payments on time will result in a default of the payment agreement and the account will be subject to immediate disconnection.
-To set up a payment plan, call 847-931-5631.
+To set up a payment plan, dial 311 or if located outside of Elgin call 847-931-6001.

 Other Financial Assistance Programs